aholachek/mobile-first-animation/README.md

 ### Talk
-This repo contains the source code of the demos for [this talk about mobile animation in React](https://www.youtube.com/watch?v=JDDxR1a15Yo&feature=youtu.be&t=10664).
+This repo contains the source code of the demos for [this talk about mobile animation at React Conf 2019](https://www.youtube.com/watch?v=JDDxR1a15Yo&feature=youtu.be&t=10664).

 [The interactive slides for the talk can be found here.](http://mobile-first-animation.netlify.com)